 Matt then described the work he had been doing to enable the Linux kernel to support mixed mode UEFI where 32bit UEFI is used, for example, with the 64bit Intel Bay Trail chip.
 This involved translating an x86-64 ABI to i386.
 There are two phases: boot transition and runtime.
 During the latter, you have to lie to the firmware by telling it you are running in 32bit mode.

 The kernel can tell how the bootloader was entered because a 32bit bootloader uses the legacy entry point (0) but a 64bit bootloader uses legacy + 512 bits.
 In order to enter 32bit mode, you have to map the physical to the virtual addresses, convert the 64bit addresses to 32bit, put them onto the stack and then reorganise the arguments.
-He warned that the firmware will return 32bit status codes that need to be converted to 64bit, that an unsigned long may not report its natural pointer size and that some UEFI runtime services, such as UpdateCapsule(), are not supported.
+He warned that the firmware will return 32bit status codes that need to be converted to 64bit, that an unsigned long may not report its natural pointer size and that some UEFI runtime services, such as UpdateCapsule()

 The following bootloaders will support mixed mode: